 WIDE: Talent cutting 3 mm x 5 mm sections from leaf of Zea mays.
 TXT: Section size: 3 mm x 5 mm

 Talent shows the alignment of the cut section with the grain of the leaf.
+INCLUDED IN 3.1.1.

 Then, place the plant material in a syringe with 1 milliliter of fixation buffer [1].
 Hold the syringe vertically, remove the air [2], and pump the syringe to create a vacuum, holding a finger on the tip [3-TXT].